 Find out about deferred repayment bank loans to help pay for vocational education and training.

 Funded entirely by generous individual donations from alumni (former students) of the University, current and former staff, parents and friends.
-These scholarships are worth up to £3,000 each, and have been created to help bright students who might not otherwise be able to study here.

 International students can find information on funding providers.